remarkjs/remark-lint/packages/remark-preset-lint-recommended/readme.md

 # remark-preset-lint-recommended

-remark preset to configure remark-lint with rules that prevent mistakes or syntaxes that do not work correctly across vendors.
+remark preset to configure remark-lint with settings that prevent mistakes or syntaxes that do not work correctly across vendors.

 ## Install